Lightweight Learning from Actuation-Space Demonstrations via Flow Matching for Whole-Body Soft Robotic Grasping: Learning in Simulation

 Control is realized in terms of tendon forces that drive the SpiRob’s motion.
+Expert demonstrations in simulation are generated via human teleoperation: an operator interactively controls the two tendons in real time (based on empirical experience and the grasping insights reported in~\cite{wang2025spirobs}).
+Concretely, during each rollout the operator adjusts the left/right tendon force commands to sequentially (i) uncurl and approach the target, and (ii) wrap and tighten to achieve enclosure, while observing the robot motion and contact state in the simulator.

-For each expert simulated demo, we record the continuous control function $U_1^{*}(t)$, $t \in [0,T]$, representing the tendon forces over time, together with the corresponding object state $o \in \mathbb{R}^2$ denoting the sampled placement.
-The discrete control sequence used for training is then obtained by applying the sampling operator $\mathcal{I}^{-1}[\cdot]$ to $U_1$, yielding $U_1 = \mathcal{I}^{-1}[U_1^{*}(t)] \in \mathbb{R}^{N\times 2}$.
-Fig.~\ref{fig:simulation_data} shows a representative expert grasping demo in the simulation, where the robot gradually approaches and encloses the object while $(U_1, o)$ are recorded for subsequent data processing.
+For each expert simulated demo, we record the continuous control function $U_1^*(t)$, $t\in[0,T]$, representing the tendon forces over time, together with the corresponding object state $o\in\mathbb{R}^2$ denoting the sampled placement.
+The discrete control sequence used for training is obtained by applying the sampling operator $\mathcal{I}^{-1}[\cdot]$ to $U_1^*(t)$, yielding $U_1=\mathcal{I}^{-1}[U_1^*(t)]\in\mathbb{R}^{N\times 2}$, where $N$ is the number of uniformly sampled control steps over $[0,T]$.
+Fig.~\ref{fig:simulation_data} shows a representative teleoperated grasping demo in simulation, where the robot gradually approaches and encloses the object while $(U_1,o)$ are recorded for subsequent data processing.